nguyensjsu/sp19-281-whales/ClipperMenu/README.md

 In our application we have used angular js for front end and is hosted in heroku.
 My microservice is hosted in AWS with node.js as backend and MongoDB for database.
 I have installed the backend server in public subnet and hosted a mongoDB cluster with replication set in private subnet to provide the Partion Tolerence and high availability for the application.
 I have also provided the elastic load balancer for backend server to handle more traffic.

+# Steps to implement the Menu Microservice

+* Host a ubuntu instance in AWS and install Docker Client (Neglected load balancer step)
+* Create a MongoDB cluster with replication set in Ubuntu instances.
+* Update the index.js file and provide proper mongoDB url with authentication parameters
+* Create docker container image for nodejs backend with the given docker file
+* push the code to docker hub.
+* in AWS ubuntu server, pull the image and run with proper port mapping.
+* Test with postman.

+Regards
+Manjunatha K F